turingschool/curriculum-site/module2/intermission_work/index.md

 This Gist will be your submission for your intermission work.
 Each of the assignments includes a Check for Understanding that you must complete in your Gist.
 Some of the assignments will also ask you to include a link to a GitHub repo.

 **Deliverables are due 5:00 pm the Saturday before the module begins.
-Prework must be completed in its entirety in order to be successful in Mod 2.**
+Pre-work must be completed in its entirety in order to be successful in Mod 2.**

 ## Assignments

 Work on the following assignments in order.
-Each assignment will assume that you have completed the previous one and the accompanying Checks for Understanding. **Ruby 3.2.2 and Rails 7.1.3 are required.**
+Each assignment will assume that you have completed the previous one and the accompanying Checks for Understanding. **Ruby 3.2.2 and Rails 7.1.x are required.**

 Time-box recommendations are in each section's instructions, and also included here for convenience.